 We’ll be updating this page as we monitor developments and recommendations from public health authorities.

-Although there have been no cases of COVID-19 reported on our campus, we are following the guidance of state and local authorities and canceling all campus visits and admitted student events through April 30 to help reduce further spread of the virus.
+We are following the guidance of state and local authorities and canceling all campus visits and admitted student events through May 31 to help reduce further spread of the coronavirus.

 For international students, we are also temporarily accepting Duolingo’s English test in place of the in-person TOEFL, IELTS, and PTE English exams.

 We understand you may not be able to take your scheduled AP or IB exams this spring or summer as you had planned.
 If you are unable to take these exams, your admission to USF will not be impacted in any way.
 If you take these exams at a later date, we will award credit for these scores/exams as appropriate.